rhargreaves/ion/README.md

                               Path to certificate file for TLS
           --tls-key-path TEXT (Env:ION_TLS_KEY_PATH)
+                              Path to private key file for TLS --custom-404-file-path TEXT
+                              Path to custom 404 page
+          --under-test        Adds routes used for internal testing.
+Do not enable in production
-                              Path to private key file for TLS -v,     --version           Display program version information and exit
+          --status-page       Adds page (/_ion/status) displaying server status -v,     --version           Display program version information and exit
 ```